drugrehabgame/drg/readme.md

 The Drug Rehab Game is a not-for-profit project and is entirely supported by volunteer contributions (whether it be money or time).

-If you would like to help out in any way with the development of the Drug Rehab Game please contact us via email at drugrehabgame@gmail.com or by phone on +61408 088 473.
+If you would like to help out in any way with the development of the Drug Rehab Game please contact us via email at drugrehabgame@gmail.com.

 We are always in need of assistance so just let us know you’re active and willing and we’ll give you something to work on.